go101/immutable-value-proposal/README.md

 The relations of final and fixed values are:
 * the values referenced by fixed values are final values.
 * taking addresses of (addressable) final values results fixed values.
+(For safety, in the process, some write permissions may be lost.)

 From the view of a fixed value, all values referenced by it, either directly or indirectly, are both final and fixed values.